timothynegron/what-i-learned-in-week-3/README.md

 ## Summary

-To summarize, Git is a very powerful version control system that helps software developers maintain a history of revisions that they make to their code.
+To summarize, Git is a powerful version control system that helps software developers maintain a history of revisions that they make to their code.
 GitHub is a website that helps manage Git repositories.
 JavaScript is a computer programming language that was originally design to create interactive web applications and is now also used to create interactive mobile and desktop applications.
 Finally, Jest is a JavaScript unit testing tool that helps build stable computer applications.